Introduction to Maths

 • Edexcel Entry level certificate: Redeveloped to complement the Edexcel GCSE (9-1) Mathematics qualification, the new Entry Level Certificate in Mathematics has a clearer focus on building the basic mathematical skills and understanding the lower ability students need to progress towards GCSE.
 This qualification is designed around the needs of students working at this level with assessment designed to encourage progression towards GCSE.
 We offer this to some of our students.

-Timetable and Homework: Pupils have 8 periods a fortnight of Mathematics in both years.
+Timetable and Home study: Students have 8 periods a fortnight of Mathematics in both years.
 All work will be taught in lessons.
-All pupils will have around 30 minutes of homework twice a week and will take regular tests to enable them to track their progress and understand their weaknesses.
+All students will have around 30 minutes of home study twice a week and will take regular tests to enable them to track their progress and understand their weaknesses.
 It also allows them to practice examinations technique in preparation for the formal examinations.

-Homework can online homework on Mymaths, Mathswatch, Pixl maths App or a written homework that could involve research or solving real life problems using aspects of mathematics.
+Home study can be online via Mymaths, Mathswatch, Pixl maths App or a written home study that could involve research or solving real life problems using aspects of mathematics.

 Assessments: Regular assessment is done in class to assess the various components of the course.
 There are whole school summative assessments twice each year for Year 9 and 10.
 Students are exposed to new style exam questions through these assessments.
 An end of Year 10 exam is usually a full GCSE linear style exam to give students in Year 10 an exposure to what they will face in Year 11.
 There are two sets of mock exams for Year 11, one in December and the second in March.
 Diagnostic analysis and feedback of these mock exams allows students to address their areas of improvement and know their strengths.